vatsimnetwork/vatspy-data-project/README.md

 ## How Do I Submit Updates?

-We have chosen GitHub to be the core of this project so far, as it allows for collaboration on the project and near real-time updates to VAT-Spy data once a pull request has been pushed to the live data.
-Updates to data should be made directly by submitting a PR through GitHub.
-Updates on GitHub that will be merged will be those that either come from verified GitHub accounts belonging to Regions, Divisions, or FIRs/ARTCCs or that have been explicitly authorized by a staff account.
+Data updates are submitted by creating Pull Requests (PRs) directly to this GitHub repository.
+You can create a pull request at any time, but it won't be merged until you are an approved contributor or an approved contributor explicitly approves your changes within the PR.
+Please refer to the section below to learn how to gain contributor status or how to contribute as a non-approved user.

 ## Approved contributors

-To contribute to this dataset, you'll need approval from a local or facility staff member.<br>
+To contribute to this dataset, you'll need approval from a local or facility staff member.

 You can find a list of current approved contributors [here](https://docs.google.com/spreadsheets/u/4/d/e/2PACX-1vRHzHhKz4icslNkd3I6mF1Mp_6gan4muRcWZb8fCYL8_S0C6GDpG409xQGTmPAXLPupEWWws3euNK7O/pubhtml?gid=0).

+> [!Note]
+> A common contributor database is shared between this project and the [SimAware TRACON Project](https://github.com/vatsimnetwork/simaware-tracon-project).
+> If you have approval to contribute to one project, you are approved to contribute to either.

 ### If you are a staff member

 Email your request to vatspy-data-project (at) vatsim.net.
 If you're using a personal email (e.g., Gmail), we'll need additional proof of your staff status.

 Please include the following information in your email: